-The Cumberland County School Psychological Services program consist of 31 full and part-time school psychologists that have completed a 60-hour master's degree program and one-year full time internship.
+The Cumberland County School Psychological Services program consist of 27 full and part-time school psychologists that have completed a specialist-level degree program (a 60-hour master's degree program) and one-year full time internship.
 Some CCS School Psychologists have obtained additional licensure by the NC Psychology Board.
 Many members of our staff are National Certified School Psychologist.

 396 Elementary Drive

 Fayetteville, NC 28301

 Our school psychologists serve multiple schools throughout the district.
 Please click the link below to find your school psychologist.

 If you suspect that your child has a disability and would like to have him/her evaluated, please contact your child's school Exceptional Children's case manager.